TooAngel/screeps/README.md

 https://screeps.com/

-## For room visitors:
+## For in game room visitors:

 Happy to see you visiting one of my rooms.
-The controller creep spits out the friendly "Don't like" list.
-If you are on the list the AI considers you as unfriendly und will you treat like this.
-Currently there is nothing you can do in a programmatic way, I'm working on it.
-If you like, just contact me, a friendly chat sometimes helps.
+[Visit FAQ to find answers](FAQ.md)

 ## Info